mehiskork/gym-app-mvp/docs/conflicts.md

 # Conflict Resolution & Immutability

 This backend resolves conflicts deterministically on the server.
-Mobile clients apply deltas idempotently and treat the server as the source of truth.
+Mobile clients apply deltas idempotently and treat the server as the cross-device conflict arbiter; SQLite remains the mobile runtime source of truth.

 ## Resolution rules (server-resolved)